 Element #4 – Lifestyle Items – Create the mood

 This is one of the most overlooked elements in the creation of interior 3D images.
-It is often the lack of attention to small detail that gives away a computer generated image to a photo of an existing living space.
+It is often the lack of attention to small detail that gives away a computer-generated image to a photo of existing living space.

 By being meticulous in the selection of artwork (take into account the copyright of artwork and the use of it) and small details around the 3D interior – can achieve the photorealistic look and create the appropriate mood.

-For example in the image below of a studio apartment – we added some shoes on the floor as a piece of interest and something that might happen in real life.
+For example in the image below of a studio apartment – we added some shoes on the floor like a piece of interest and something that might happen in real life.